singpath/example-app/packages/tools/README.md

   printCmd: true,

   // by default, the command will inherit the node script stdout;
-  // set this property to false to ignore the command stdout
+  // set this property to `true` to ignore the command stdout
   ignoreStdout: false,

   // same for the command stderr